-Step One: General notice of fee amounts for the school year are provided to parents in the fall and posted on the School's website.
+Step One: @General notice of fee amounts for the school year are provided to parents in the fall and posted on the school's website.

-Step Two: An official invoice is distributed, by the middle of October, to each household indicating the specific amount owing and the due date of payment for each child attending Bearspaw School.
+Step Two: MAn official invoice is distributed, by the middle of October, to each household indicating the specific amount owing and the due date of payment for each child attending Bearspaw School.

-Step Three: Reminders of fees will be on the Friday Fan Out which is emailed to all parents weekly.
+Step Three: MReminders of fees will be on the Friday Fan Out which is emailed to all parents weekly.

-Step Four: Outstanding fee invoices will be mailed to all parent(s) in January or February.
+Step Four: @Outstanding fee invoices will be mailed to all parent(s) in January or February.

-Step Five: Follow-up communication in March or April with the parent(s) by email and/or phone will be made discussing the outstanding fees.
+Step Five: Follow-up communication in April or May with the parent(s) by email and/or phone will be made discussing the outstanding fees.
 The reminder will state the date unpaid fees will be sent to RVS for collections.

-Step Six: A list of outstanding fees are submitted to RVS in May for collections.
+Step Six: A list of outstanding fees is submitted to RVS in May or June for collections.